NetSuite Blogs

 6. Internal Cost Associated with Staff Involved

-7. Professional Services cost for NetSuite Support post Go-live
+7. Professional Services cost for NetSuite Support post-Go-live

-Opting the Services of NetSuite Solutions Provider Partners will increase the initial cost of implementing NetSuite but when it comes to taking into account the Total Cost of Ownership, having a partner that has expertise in Cloud-based ERPs like Excelym can have numerous savings in the long run.
-Excelym can increase the success of NetSuite Implementations, lesser NetSuite Cost and ensure the return on investment.
+Opting for the Services of NetSuite Solutions Provider Partners will increase the initial cost of implementing NetSuite but when it comes to taking into account the Total Cost of Ownership, having a partner that has expertise in Cloud-based ERPs like Excelym can have numerous savings in the long run.
+Excelym can increase the success of NetSuite Implementations, lesser NetSuite costs, and ensure the return on investment.

 Serge is a Managing Partner and the head of sales and business development.